prendradjaja/ferz/README.md

   - Recent (within the last X days)?
   - Chess games only
 - Games labeled with which color the user was
-- Games labeled with the following for further filtering:
+- Games labeled with the following for further interactive filtering in Wazir:
+  - Date
   - Time control
   - Rated?
   - Human opponent?